 Pink Muhly Grass (Muhlenbergia capillaris)

 Talk about putting on a show.
 Muhly Grass covers itself with a haze of purple-pink inflorescences.
 It may look high maintenance, but once established, Muhly Grass needs minimal care.
 One plant is enough to make a spectacle.
 Massed in a group, they are a show stopper.
-Pink Muhly Grass can reach 6 ft. tall and is hardy in USDA Zones 6 - 10.Continue to 14 of 17 below.
+Pink Muhly Grass can reach six feet tall and is hardy in USDA Zones 6 to 10.Continue to 13 of 16 below.

 Southern Magnolia (Magnolia grandiflora)